cjnaz/cjnfuncs/rwt.md

 `os.kill (pid, signal.OSKILL)`.
 See `rwt.md` for a working example.
 Note that if `rwt_ntries` is greater than 1 and `rwt_kill=False`, then potentially several processes may be created and orphaned, all attempting to doing the same work.
+- On Windows, debug logging messages from the run_with_timeout internal `worker()` function (which calls `func`) are erratically produced, and not produced if `func` raises an exception.
+Logging from within `func`, and any raised exception operate normally.
+On Linux, worker debug operates correctly.